dazinator/Dotnettency/README.md

 ```

-Now any request that comes in for a tenant not set up will be mapped to -1 key, and you can configure the -1 tenant, to present your setup experience.
+Now any request that comes in for a tenant not set up will be mapped to -1 key, and you can configure the -1 tenant, to present your welcome experience.

 Having trouble updating the Json file?
 Yes System.Text.Json isn't currently the best - back to Newtonsoft?